 The destructive character knows only one watchword: make room.
 And only one activity: clearing away.
 His need for fresh air and open space is stronger than any hatred.

-Hannes Meyer’s goal was to transform the collective potential of co-operation in architectural production from a political concept into a functional tool as a means of rescuing the working class from capitalism.
-Meyer perceived architects as workers, and for him, co-operation was both a collective mode of production and the link between the product itself – architecture – and its producer – mass society.
+Meyer’s goal was to transform the collective potential of co-operation in architectural production, as a means of rescuing the working class from capitalism.
+Meyer perceived architects as workers, and for him, co-operation was both a collective mode of production and the link between architecture and the masses.

 A graduation project for the second-year program of The Berlage, led by Amir Djalali, Francesco Marullo, Hamed Khosravi, and hosted by Technische Universiteit Delft, November 2012 – June 2013.

 A critical stance towards the role of images is not to refuse them, but to open a gap—a critical distance—between images and their experience.

 The more the “office” fulfilled its own effectuality, the more its plan became empty

 What we should ask ourselves is not “What does this monument mean?”, but “What is this monument capable of doing?”

 Communique on the Dutch govenment’s “sanctions” against Iranian students